the-road-to-learn-react/the-road-to-react/manuscript/react-modern/component-definition.md

 const App = () => { ... }
 ~~~~~~~

 Equipped with this knowledge, go through your React project and refactor all function declarations to arrow function expressions.
 While this refactoring can be applied to function components, it can also be used for any other functions that are used in the project.
-Next, we will go ahead as well and refactor all the function component's function declarations to arrow function expressions:
+In the book, we will go ahead as well and refactor all the function component's function declarations to arrow function expressions:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~